 However, there are some limitations and restrictions that apply, depending on the individual's situation.

-Applying for and Understanding Social Security Taxes and Credits
+How to Apply for Social Security Taxes and Credits?

 It is important to first apply for a Social Security Card once you start employment.
 As you work in the U.S., you pay Social Security taxes, which earns you social security credits.
 You can earn up to four credits in a year.